eliasbenb/PlexAniBridge/docs/configuration.md

 - `poll`: Poll for changes every 30 seconds, making incremental updates.
 - `webhook`: Trigger syncs via Plex [webhook payloads](https://support.plex.tv/articles/115002267687-webhooks/).

-Setting `SYNC_MODES` to `None` or an empty list will cause the application to perform a one-time sync where one full sync is performed followed by an immediate exit.
+Setting `SYNC_MODES` to `None` or an empty list will cause the application to perform a single sync on startup and then exit.

+By default, all three modes are enabled, allowing for instant, incremental updates via polling and webhooks, as well as a full periodic sync every [sync interval](#sync_interval) seconds (default: 24 hours) to catch any failed/missed updates.

 !!! tip "Plex Webhooks"